pengwei715/mapping-Chicago-tickets-permits/ticket_project/README.md

 Valid paramters for each data set are as follows:
 - tickets
- - "violation": the reason for which a tickets was issued
-  - A full list of valid entries is avaliable in inputs/violation_types.txt
+ - "violation": the reason for which a tickets was issued;  full list of valid entries is avaliable in inputs/violation_types.txt.
- - "start_date": a lower limit (inclusive) on the date a ticket was issued
-  - Must be of the form "YYYY-MM-DD"
+ - "start_date": a lower limit (inclusive) on the date a ticket was issued; must be of the form "YYYY-MM-DD".
- - "end_date": an upper limit (exclusive) on the date a ticket was issued
-  - Must be of the form "YYYY-MM-DD"
+ - "end_date": an upper limit (exclusive) on the date a ticket was issued; must be of the form "YYYY-MM-DD".
- - "location": a location to find tickets within a four square miles box of
+ - "location": a location to find tickets within a four square miles box of.
-  - Must be a Chicago, IL address, submitted in the form "<Street Number>
+ Must be a Chicago, IL address, submitted in the form "<Street Number>
-	<Street Direction> <Street Name>"
+<Street Direction> <Street Name>".
+For example, 1307 E. 60th Street,
-  - For example, 1307 E. 60th Street, Chicago, IL 60637 would be passed as "6031
+Chicago, IL 60637 would be passed as "6031 E. 60th Street".
-E. 60th Street"
- - "neighborhood": the name of a Chicago neighborhood
-  - A full list of valid entries is available in inputs/neighborhood_names.txt
+ - "neighborhood": the name of a Chicago neighborhood.
+A full list of valid entries is available in inputs/neighborhood_names.txt.
 - permits
- - "worktype": the reason for a ticket
-  - A full list of valid entries is available in inputs/work_types.txt
+ - "worktype": the reason for a ticket.
+A full list of valid entries is available in inputs/work_types.txt.
- - "start_date": a lower limit (inclusive) on the date a ticket was issued
-  - Must be of the form "YYYY-MM-DD"
+ - "start_date": a lower limit (inclusive) on the date a ticket was issued.
+Must be of the form "YYYY-MM-DD".
- - "end_date": an upper limit (exclusive) on the date a ticket was issued
-  - Must be of the form "YYYY-MM-DD"
+ - "end_date": an upper limit (exclusive) on the date a ticket was issued.
+Must be of the form "YYYY-MM-DD".
- - "location": a location to find tickets within a four square mile box of
-  - Must be a Chicago, IL address, submitted in the form "<Street Number>
-	<Street Direction> <Street Name>"
-  - For example, 1307 E. 60th Street, Chicago, IL 60637 would be passed as "6031
+ - "location": a location to find tickets within a four square mile box of.
+Must be a Chicago, IL address, submitted in the form "<Street Number> <Street Direction> <Street Name>".
+For example, 1307 E. 60th Street, Chicago, IL 60637 would be passed as "6031 E. 60th Street".
-E. 60th Street"
- - 'closing_type': the type of street closure associated with the location
+ - 'closing_type': the type of street closure associated with the location.
-  - Valid entries are: "Curblane", "Sidewalk", "Full", "Partial", and "Intermitte"
+ Valid entries are: "Curblane", "Sidewalk", "Full", "Partial", and "Intermitte"
+- tickets

 For example, to query parking tickets in Hyde Park during June 2017, one would run the following command: